File 329 · Open (folklore)

 Contemporary evidence is absent

 The 1817–1821 paper trail is essentially empty.
-Claimed There is little or no surviving contemporaneous documentation of the supernatural events; folklorists treat the story as legend developed over generations [2][3].
+Claimed There is little or no surviving contemporaneous documentation of the supernatural events; folklorists treat the story as legend developed over generations (the very word “poltergeist” did not enter English until 1838, after the events) [2][3].

 The competing positions.